nimbly/Announce/README.md

 ### Create an event class

-Your events can be standalone classes or they can extend the `Event` abstract class.
-By extending the `Event` abstract you gain the ability to:

-* Stop event propogation if needed
+Your events can be standalone classes or they can extend the `StoppableEvent` abstract class.
+By extending the `StoppableEvent` abstract you gain the ability to stop event propogation if needed.
-* Customizable event names (defaults to fully qualified class namespace)

 ```php
 namespace App\Events;